aeonzz/clippkit/README.md

 ## Maintained by RVE

-Clippkit is built and maintained by [React Video Editor](https://reactvideoeditor.com), a toolkit for building video apps with code.
+Clippkit is built and maintained by [React Video Editor](https://reactvideoeditor.com).